my-dimons/UnityUtils/docs/source/ScriptUtils/Particles/ParticleModifier.rst

-ParticleManager
+ParticleModifier
 ================

 **NAMESPACE:**
    `UnityUtils.ScriptUtils.Particles`

-The **ParticleManager** is used to easily play and edit particle systems.
+The **ParticleModifier** is used to easily play particle systems.

 Example Usage
 -------------